 Classroom Furniture and Storage

-Give each child their own personal storage space.
+A good idea is to give each child their own personal storage space.
 This will help with a sense of belonging and will give them somewhere to keep their things tidy.
 We offer a large range of classroom storage for all classroom layouts.

 When designing a classroom you should consider visual stimulation as well as the layout of your furniture.